matrix-org/matrix-spec-proposals/proposals/4149-media-repo-csp-directives.md

 Another alternative could be to adopt a more permissive CSP, but this would compromise security and increase the risk of XSS attacks and other vulnerabilities.

-## Security considerations
+## Security Considerations

-Removing outdated directives and disallowing inline styles reduces the attack surface and mitigates potential XSS attacks.
-These changes align with security best practices and ensure compliance with modern web standards.
+The primary goal of updating these CSP directives is to enhance security.
+By removing obsolete directives and disallowing insecure practices such as inline styles, we reduce the risk of XSS attacks and other vulnerabilities.
+The new directives provide a stricter and more secure baseline for handling content in the media repository.

-## Unstable prefix
+## Unstable Prefix

-As no actual functionality changes are proposed in any Matrix endpoints, it's not anticipated that an unstable prefix is necessary.
+This proposal does not introduce new endpoints or features requiring an unstable prefix.
+The changes are confined to the update of CSP directives, which should be implemented directly once approved.

 ## Dependencies

-This MSC builds on [MSC2702](https://github.com/matrix-org/matrix-doc/pull/2702), which disallows PDFs.
-No additional dependencies are identified at the time of writing.
+This MSC builds on the understanding and practices outlined in [MSC2702](https://github.com/matrix-org/matrix-doc/pull/2702), which disallows the use of certain media types, such as PDFs.
+There are no other direct dependencies for this proposal.